John Ida founding partner

 Karen Lee senior associate

-KAREN LEE is an associate with Urban Works Inc., and has over twelve years of professional experience in architecture and urban design.
+KAREN LEE is a senior associate with Urban Works Inc., and has over twelve years of professional experience in architecture and urban design.
 She serves as project architect and project designer on various educational, health care, housing and community-related projects.
 Her involvement on various Urban Works projects for Sacred Hearts Academy, University of Hawaii Hilo and Manono campuses have all received design award recognition.
 She recently completed the design and construction administration for Hawaii Community College, Palamanui Campus.

 Karen holds a Bachelor of Architecture from the University of Hawaii at Manoa and a Master of Architecture II from the University of California, Los Angeles receiving particular recognition for her published graduate study research.
 She subsequently worked in Los Angeles and New York City for several highly recognized design firms before returning to Hawaii and joining Urban Works.